flyway/flywaydb.org/documentation/database/sqlserver.md

 #### Installing ADAL4J

-To use Flyway with Azure Active Directory connections, you must to install [ADAL4J](https://github.com/AzureAD/azure-activedirectory-library-for-java) and it's dependencies.
+To use Flyway with Azure Active Directory connections, you must install [ADAL4J](https://github.com/AzureAD/azure-activedirectory-library-for-java) and it's dependencies.

 If you're using Flyway in an environment that is integrated with Maven or Gradle (Like the Maven or Gradle plugin), you only need to add [ADAL4J's Maven package](https://mvnrepository.com/artifact/com.microsoft.azure/adal4j) as a dependency in your `pom.xml`.
 Maven should then deal with getting ADAL4J's dependencies itself.

 For command line users, you'll have to download them all manually.
-To do this, you can use the JAR Download tool to find ADAL4J and it's dependencies:
+To do this, you can use the JAR Download tool to find ADAL4J and its dependencies:

 - Go to the [JAR Download Tool](https://jar-download.com/online-maven-download-tool.php)
 - Paste the following into the `Maven XML` box: